This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/12/03 at 14:56

 The Tuénis

-Ghassan and Nadia’s son, Gebran Tuéni, first married Myrna, daughter of MP and former Deputy Prime Minister Michel Elias Murr.
+Ghassan and Nadia’s son, Gebran Tuéni, first married Myrna, daughter of former Deputy Prime Minister Michel Elias Murr.
 She is the sister of former Deputy Prime Minister Elias Murr.
 The Michel Elias Murr family owns Al-Joumhouria.
 Gebran Tuéni and Myrna Murr had two daughters, Nayla, who was a Member of Parliament from 2009 to 2018 and currently serves as CEO and Editor-in-Chief of Annahar, and Michèle, who unsuccessfully ran for Parliament in 2018 and is today a journalist at Annahar after having published her first articles and columns in Al-Joumhouria.

 The Murrs